The Delahaye ‘Johnnie Walker’ posters

 It feels great to get such a heartfelt commendation from the client.

 For copyright reasons, I am unable to sell copies of the above posters.
-Neither am I able to sell adaptations of the posters seen below.
+Neither, apparently, am I able to sell adaptations of the posters seen below.